mozilla/ichnaea/docs/metrics.rst

 -----------

-Our data ingress and data maintenance actions are managed by a Celery queue of *tasks*.
+Our data ingress and data maintenance actions are managed by a Celery queue of tasks.
 These tasks are executed asynchronously, and each task emits a timer indicating its execution time.

 For example: